2) A good STARTER strong enough to turn the engine over fast enough to start

 4) Proper fuel air mixture delivered to engine by the CARBURETOR or FUEL INJECTION SYSTEM.
 No fuel, no start

 5) Proper spark of high enough voltage across good SPARK PLUGS.
 No spark, no start .
+This spark must happen at the correct time.
+This is called IGNITION TIMING.

 Click on the above links for test procedures on all 5 essential car systems!